dsccommunity/ActiveDirectoryDsc/README.md

  * Valid values are 'SamAccountName', 'DistinguishedName', 'ObjectGUID' and 'SID'.
  * If not specified, it defaults to 'SamAccountName'.
  * You cannot mix multiple attribute types.
-* **ManagedBy**: The group's managed by attribute specified in Distinguished Name (DN) format (optional).
+* **ManagedBy**: Specifies the user or group that manages the group object (optional).
+ * Valid values are the user's or group's DistinguishedName, ObjectGUID, SID or SamAccountName.
 * **Notes**: The group's info attribute (optional).
 * **Ensure**: Specifies whether the group is present or absent.
-Valid values are 'Present' and 'Absent'.
+ * Valid values are 'Present' and 'Absent'.
-It not specified, it defaults to 'Present'.
+ * It not specified, it defaults to 'Present'.
 * **DomainController**: An existing Active Directory domain controller used to perform the operation (optional).
-Note: if not running on a domain controller, this is required.
+ * If not running on a domain controller, this is required.
 * **Credential**: User account credentials used to perform the operation (optional).
-Note: if not running on a domain controller, this is required.
+ * If not running on a domain controller, this is required.

 ## Versions

 ### Unreleased

-* xADGroup: Added MemberCheckProperty, Members, MembersToInclude and MembersToExclude properties
+* xADGroup: Added Members, MembersToInclude, MembersToExclude and MembershipAttribute properties.
-* xADGroup: Added ManagedBy property
+* xADGroup: Added ManagedBy property.
-* xADGroup: Added Notes property
+* xADGroup: Added Notes property.

 ### 2.7.0.0